Ottawa Road 174: Route description

 Ottawa Road 174 is a freeway on the east side of Ottawa that extends from The Split — an interchange with Highway 417 — to the city limits at Canaan Road.
 The segment between the Highway 417 junction and Trim Road is a four-lane controlled-access highway, while the remainder east of Trim Road is a rural two lane arterial road.

 Dedicated OC Transpo bus lanes are in the shoulder lanes in each direction from Blair Road to Place d'Orléans.

 At the United Counties of Prescott and Russell county line it becomes Prescott-Russell County Road 17, which continues to Hawkesbury.

 Beginning at the split with Highway 417, the opposing lanes of Ottawa Road 174 (henceforth referred to as Highway 174) converge together as a divided four lane highway, and proceed northeast into the Beacon Hill neighbourhood of Ottawa.
 An interchange serves Blair Road (Ottawa Road 27), after which a pair of bus lanes join the outside of the highway.

-Construction is underway on Stage 2 of O-Train's Confederation Line, which will result in an LRT between the opposing lanes of the freeway from east of Blair Road to Trim Road.
+Construction is underway on Stage 2 of O-Train's Line 1, which will result in an LRT between the opposing lanes of the freeway from east of Blair Road to Trim Road.

 The route curves northward to run parallel to Green Creek within the Greenbelt along the southeast side of Gloucester, before encountering an interchange with Montreal Road (Ottawa Road 34, and the original route of Highway 17).

 After curving back to the northeast and crossing Green Creek, the highway passes through farm fields then enters the bedroom community of Orléans.

 Highway 174 travels in a straight line for approximately 8.5 km through the northern part of Orléans, with interchanges at Jeanne D'Arc Boulevard (Ottawa Road 55) and Champlain Street within the Covenant Glen neighbourhood.
 Between the two interchanges, the highway is crossed by Orleans Boulevard, while the Place d'Orléans shopping mall is located at the latter interchange.
 A final interchange, with Tenth Line Road (Ottawa Road 47/47A), lies northeast of the mall.
 The divided road ends shortly after an at-grade intersection with Trim Road and the route narrows to two lanes.

 Beyond Trim Road, Highway 174 gradually curves east and follows along the southern shore of the Ottawa River.
 It passes through the village of Cumberland, where it is briefly sandwiched between the river and the original routing of Highway 17 along Old Montreal Road.
 It passes north of the Cumberland Heritage Village Museum and exits the village.
 Highway 174 ends shortly thereafter at an intersection with Canaan Road.
 Prescott-Russell County Road 17 continues beyond the intersection towards Hawkesbury and the Quebec boundary.

 History

-Highway 174 was created on April 1, 1997, when the Ministry of Transportation of Ontario transferred the responsibility of maintenance and upkeep along 14.2 km of Highway 17, between Highway 417 and Trim Road (Regional Road 57), to the Regional Municipality of Ottawa–Carleton.
+Highway 174 was created on April 1, 1997, when the Ministry of Transportation of Ontario transferred the responsibility of maintenance and upkeep along 14.2 km of Highway 17, between Highway 417 and Trim Road (Regional Road 57), to the township of Gloucester and the township of Cumberland.